signalfx/apmworkshop/apm/k8s/istio/README.md

 The sampling rate needs to be set to 100%
 Tag lenght restrictions need to be increased
 The collector needs to be set as the destination for spans

+Copy the Splunk demo Istio profile to the Istio manifests directory:
+`cp splunk-demo-profile.yaml ~/istio-1.10.2/manifests/profiles/splunk-demo.yaml`

+Change to the Istio binary directory and then:
 `istioctl install --manifests=./manifests/ --set profile=splunk-demo -y`

 Enable defailt Envoy injection: